cokelaer/fitter/doc/source/index.rst

 FITTER documentation
 #############################

 **fitter** package provides a simple class to figure out from whih distribution your data comes from.
-It uses scipy package to try 80 ditribution and allows you to plot the results to check what is the most probable distribution.
+It uses scipy package to try 80 ditributions and allows you to plot the results to check what is the most probable distribution.

 Installation